dylanaraps/fff/README.md

 ## Customization

-Can be added to your `bashrc` (or other shell's configuration files) and/or can be added to `FFF_CONFIG`.
+`FFF_CONFIG` can be added to your `bashrc` (or other shell's configuration files).
 Everything put in `FFF_CONFIG` file will be sourced globally meaning that e.g. Neovim's terminal will have these settings.

-And I'm not sure why the only option (maybe there are others) not working in config file is `FFF_HIDDEN` which only works, when fff is run inside terminal manually.
+Personal note (can be unreproducible for your): I'm not sure why the only option (maybe there are others) not working in config file is `FFF_HIDDEN` which only works, when fff is run inside terminal manually.

 ```sh
 # Show/Hide hidden files on open.